hughbe/excel-mapper/README.md

 ### Value Mapping

-Map string cell values to specific enum or object values using `.WithMapping()`:
+Map string cell values to specific enum or object values using either attributes or the fluent API.

+#### Attribute-Based Value Mapping

+See [Value Mapping with Attributes](#value-mapping-with-attributes) in the Attribute-Based Mapping section.

+#### Fluent API Value Mapping

 | Name          | Size | Priority |
 |---------------|------|----------|